-The “Siloam Inscription” or “Shiloah Inscription” (כתובת השילוח) is a passage of inscribed text found in the Siloam tunnel, in the City of David in the East Jerusalem neighbourhood of Shiloah.
-The tunnel was constructed to bring water from the Gihon Spring to the Pool of Siloam.
+The “Siloam Inscription” or “Shiloah Inscription” (כתובת השילוח) is a passage of inscribed text found in the Siloam tunnel, in the City of David in the East Jerusalem neighborhood of Shiloah.
+The ancient tunnel was constructed to bring water from the Gihon Spring to the Pool of Siloam.

-The background history of this important tunnel is that the ancient city of Jerusalem, located on a mountain, was defensible from almost all sides but its major source of fresh water was on the outside of the cliff wall.
-The Bible records that King Hezekiah, concerned that the Assyrians would lay siege to the city, blocked and hid the spring’s water outside the city and diverted it through a channel into the Pool of Siloam.
+The ancient city of Jerusalem was located on a mountain, which made it defensible from almost all sides.
+Unfortunately, its primary source of freshwater was on the outside of the cliff wall.
+The Bible records that King Hezekiah, concerned that the Assyrians would lay siege to the city, blocked and hid the spring’s water outside the city.
+He also diverted it through a channel into the Pool of Siloam.

 “…. he made the conduit and the pool, and he brought the water into the city …” 2 Kings 20, 20: